AguaClara/UASB/UASB_Manual_Spring2018.md

 <div class="alert alert-block alert-danger">
 Label the table!
 </div>
-The Table 6: Design parameters for calculations of the tube settler size, the number of plates required and overall height of the settling arm.
+Table 6: Design parameters for calculations of the tube settler size, the number of plates required and overall height of the settling arm.

 Parameter| Value | Basis of Design
 :------------- |:-------------|:--------